 6. Create an Nginx server block for Moodle

 It is a good idea to create a separate server configuration file for each website you are running on your Nginx server.
-It helps users to run multiple websites on the same Ubuntu 20.04 server for multiple root or subdomains.
+It helps users run multiple websites on the same Ubuntu 20.04 server for multiple root or subdomains.

 sudo nano /etc/nginx/sites-available/moodle.conf